7th Street–Georgia Avenue Line: History

+Before WMATA implemented the Better Bus Redesign network, Route D40 was previously known as Route 70.
 Route 70 originally operated under both the Georgia Avenue Line and 7th Street Line.
 The Georgia Avenue portion was created in 1862 and originally operated by streetcars by the Washington Railway & Electric Company alongside routes 72 and 74.
 Route 70 operated between Archives and Silver Spring, route 72 operated between Takoma and Downtown DC along Georgia Avenue, and route 74 operated between Soldiers Home in Northwest and Fort McNair.

-On October 18, 1888, the day after the Eckington and Soldier's Home began operation, Congress authorized the Brightwood Railway to electrify the Metropolitan's streetcar line on Seventh Street Extended NW or Brightwood Avenue NW (now known as Georgia Avenue NW) and to extend it to the District boundary at Silver Spring.
+On October 18, 1888, the day after the Eckington and Soldiers' Home Railway began operation, Congress authorized the Brightwood Railway to electrify the Metropolitan's streetcar line on Seventh Street Extended NW or Brightwood Avenue NW (now known as Georgia Avenue NW) and to extend it to the District boundary at Silver Spring.
 In 1890 they bought the former Boundary and Silver Spring line from the Metropolitan, but continued to operate it as a horse line.
 In 1892 it was ordered by Congress to switch to overhead electrical power and complete the line.
 The next year, the streetcar tracks reached Takoma Park via a spur along Butternut Street NW to 4th Street NW.
 In 1898, the Brightwood was ordered to switch to underground electric power on pain of having its charter revoked.

 Route 70 was later electrified in 1890, followed by route 72 in 1892, and route 74 in 1893.

 The 7th Street section was operated by the Capital Traction Company when it was created in 1873.
 It originally operated between Archives and Half and O Street in Southwest DC.
 That line was electrified in 1898.

 Later years

 When the Capital Traction Company and the Washington Railway & Electric Company merged, forming the Capital Transit Company in 1933, the Georgia Avenue and 7th Street Lines were merged into one route operated under route 70 between Silver Spring and Half and O Streets.
 Routes 72 and 74 were not affected by the changes.

 In 1956, DC Transit acquired the Capital Transit Company and routes 70, 72, and 74 were acquired by them.
 This also meant the end of streetcars beginning in 1958.
-Routes 70, 72 and 74 were converted into buses on January 3, 1960 when the Southern Division (Maine Avenue) Car Barn was closed.
+Routes 70, 72 and 74 were converted into buses on January 3, 1960, when the Southern Division (Maine Avenue) Car Barn was closed.

 Routes 70, 72, and 74 were later acquired by WMATA to run under Metrobus when DC Transit was acquired by WMATA on January 4, 1973.

 Following the changes, route 72 was discontinued and replaced by routes 50, 52, and 54 while 74 was also discontinued and replaced by route 60.
 A new route 71 was later introduced to operate alongside the 70 during the weekday peak hours between Silver Spring and Buzzard Point via the 70's routing except operating along 2nd Street, V Street, 1st Street, and T street.
 A new route 73 was also introduced as the Brightwood-Petworth Line to operate alongside the 70 and 71.